brenom1/rock-paper-scissors-top/README.md

 # rock-paper-scissors-top
-Rock papar scissors, project from The Odin Project
+Rock paper scissors, project from The Odin Project